-Bosnia: Power companies in FBIH are paying expensive fees for hydro power plants18.
-February 2016. / SEE Energy News
+Bosnia: Power companies in FBIH are paying expensive fees for hydro power plants, SEE Energy News

 In the future, federal, county, city and municipal authorities must stop the trend of adopting new fees and various charges, particularly utility charges for transmission line corridors and other electric power infrastructure, which only increases the price of electricity for final consumers.